Differences Between El Nino and La Nina: La Nina 2024 Impacts

 La Niña is the opposite phase of El Niño, characterized by cooler-than-average sea surface temperatures in the central and eastern Pacific.
 During La Niña, trade winds strengthen, pushing warmer surface waters westward and allowing cooler, deeper waters to rise in the east.
 This can lead to intensified weather conditions making things colder and wetter in some regions.

-Explaining El Nino and El Nina at a 5th-grade reading level
+Explaining El Nino and La Nina at a 5th-grade reading level

 Having trouble with the difference between El Niño and La Niña?
 No worries, we’ve got you!